dufferzafar/time-tracker/README.md

 ## <a name="todo"></a>Todo

-* Go off the record: pause tracking :)
+* Go off the record: Pause tracking.

 * Presistent Timer
   * 1 second (Variable?)